NappingPiglet/dicecloud-v2-guide/documentation-for-properties/note.md

 The name of the note, which will appear above the description in the persona tab.

+### Summary

+A brief summary of the note.
+This will appear beneath the name of the note on the persona page.
+This field accepts Markdown, HTML, and calculations within {}.

 ### Description

 The text of the note.
 This field accepts Markdown, HTML, and calculations within {}.
 This will appear when you click on the note, whether from the persona page or from another property.